A/vim-trash-polka/readme.md

   as expected.
 - *Comes with minimalistic airline theme*, that's also inherits from main color palette
-- *Iterm2 day/night themes also here*.
+- *Iterm2 day/night themes*.
+- *Windows Terminal* theme*.

 ### Install

-Install ITerm2 color palletes first, then add the plugin into your `.vimrc`.
+Install terminal pallete first, then add the the plugin into your `.vimrc`.

 ```vim